The Best Strollers of 2017

 Stroller savvy: Narrowing your options

-How do you decide which stroller is best for you?
+How do you decide which strolling product is the right one for you?
 Narrowing the options by asking yourself some key questions, is the best way to determine what kind of product and which specific model will work best for your family.
-Consider the following questions when making your decision.
+Consider the following questions when making your final buying decision.

 Can one stroller do it all?

-Britax B-Agile 3 is a great example of this kind of stroller.
-This product earned an award in 3 different categories making it the only single seater to win 3 awards.
-The B-Agile 3 is a good main stroller, it can also work as your umbrella stroller, and as an infant car seat carrier.
+Wouldn't be nice if one product could do everything?
+Well, none of them can do everything, but some can cross the lines of type and meet your needs in different areas.
+For instance, some full-szie options are light and small enough to be considered lightweight products.
+They have enough features to run errands and let baby nap, but they are easy to fold and fit in most trunks.
+The Britax B-Agile 3 is a great example of this kind of stroller.
+This product earned an award in two categories.
+The B-Agile 3 is a good main stroller, it can also work as your lightweight option, and as an infant car seat carrier (though with limited brand compatibility until sometime in 2018).
 What it can't do is work as a jogger, and it isn't the best at off-road use.
 But hey, 3 out of 4 isn't bad!

 Can I use a jogger for everyday use?